House mid-renovation with new framing and materials before finishes

 How long does a whole-house renovation take?

-A full renovation usually takes 2–4 months, depending on size and surprises.
+A full renovation usually runs 2–4 months, depending on size and on how many surprises the demo turns up.

 Do I need permits?

-Yes — most whole-house renovations (especially electrical, plumbing or structural work) require permits.
+Yes — most whole-house renovations, especially anything electrical, plumbing, or structural, require them.
 Budget $300–$4,000 in fees.

 Is it cheaper to renovate all at once?

-Doing it in one project is usually cheaper per square foot and less disruptive, but it’s a bigger upfront cost.
+Doing it in one project is usually cheaper per square foot and less disruptive — you pay once to set up, once to protect the house, once to clean up.
+The trade-off is a bigger upfront cost.

 How do I avoid budget surprises?

-Get an itemized quote with specific materials and set aside a 15–20% contingency.
+Get an itemized quote naming specific materials, and set aside a 15–20% contingency for the things no one can price until the walls come off.

 Can I negotiate the quote?